Success Mediation: Divorce Mediation and Family Law Attorney in Waterbury, Hartford, Bridgeport, and New Haven, CT

 Divorce Mediation

-We work with couples to come to agreements on support, property, and parenting issues, ultimately with the goal of preparing a separation agreement that the couple can submit to the court when they are ready to finalize their divorce, saving them time, money, and the stress associated with a contested divorce.
+We work with couples to come to agreements on support, property, and parenting issues, ultimately with the goal of preparing a separation agreement and all the paperwork to finalize the divorce for filing with the court.
+We handle everything, saving you time, money, and the stress associated with a contested divorce or handling it on your own.

 Divorce Consultation (Limited Scope Representation)

-If you are representing yourself, but you need a little help or a lot regardless of where you are in your divorce or family law case hiring an attorney on a Limited Scope Basis has the following benefits.
+If you are representing yourself, but you need a little help or a lot regardless of where you are in your divorce or family law case hiring an attorney for Divorce Consultation or on a Limited Scope Basis to help you where you need it the most on the following:

 Review Counsel and Agreement Drafting